Glosseta/glosseta/README.md

 Ah so you want to know the recipe to our secret sauce eh?
 Well sure, Glosseta is all about open source and stores all the definitions currently in it's knowledge bank in `resources/master_term_bank_en.csv`.
 A companion script called the [arweave-json-uploader](https://github.com/narbs91/arweave-json-uploader) created by yours truly (@narbs91) is used to upload this data to the Arweave network in bulk fashion.
 Though uploading data to the network does cost AR token (and I have been using my own funds to upload), the costs so far to upload 20 terms onto the network has cost in the total range of micro-pennies which is a wonderful feature in itself 😎

-## Learn More

-If you're looking to learn more about web3 in general the following set of [resources](https://github.com/Developer-DAO/resources) put together by the [Developer-Dao](https://www.developerdao.com/) is a great starting point.

 ## How to Contribute

 Please check out the [Contributing guide](CONTRIBUTING.md) on how to get started.